-The currently single-story Arena building will be converted to a single level of retail below three levels of office space.
-The Ice House building will have additional ground level retail space with a portion of the first level being dedicated to office.
-Above this will be two additional levels of office space.
-This will require additional space added to the Ice House building, which will occur in a sleek new glass structure extending above the original roof line of the Icehouse.
-Additionally, a new 168-space, 4-level parking garage will be constructed on the southeast corner of the site
+The single-story Arena building was converted into a single level of retail below three levels of office space.
+The Ice House building has additional ground level retail space with a portion of the first level being dedicated to office.
+Above this there are two additional levels of office space.
+Parking is also available on site.

 - 70,000 SF of retail with prime street frontage on three major streets

 - Built in 1945; Acquired in 2004, Re-developed in 2016

 - Metro Access: Adjacent to NoMa (Red Line)